 - Platform Services: Index Exchange Accesses your Data when you visit a Publisher’s Digital Properties.
 Index Exchange Accesses your Data only to provide our Platform Services, and if we have permission from Publishers to do so.
-The Data we Access is limited to digital identifiers that indirectly identify you (e.g., cookies, device information).
-We do not Access information such as your name, email address, contact information, age, gender, or similar information.
+The Data we Access is limited to the digital identifiers that identify you (e.g., cookies, device information, IP address).

 Below is a list of Data we may Access solely for the provision of our Platform Services to our clients.
 We may not receive all of the information listed below every time we provide the Platform Services; the information we receive is predominantly determined by each Publisher with which you interact.
 We only Access the Data listed below when we are permitted by law to do so.

 - Online identifiers (IDs) – these are digital identifiers that may indirectly identify you and include: